zacheryvaughn/Super-Simple-SDXL/README.md

 For more information about their licenses and usage, please refer to the official documentation and license agreements provided by Hugging Face.

 This project is not affiliated with, endorsed by, or sponsored by Hugging Face.

-## Step 9: Run your script.
-In terminal:
-python app.py